menu

 Demographics

-The percentage of adults in Hallam who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Hallam have a bachelor's degree or advanced degree.
+The education level of Hallam citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.68% of adults 25 and older in Hallam have a college degree.

 The per capita income in Hallam in 2022 was $36,200, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $144,800 for a family of four.
 However, Hallam contains both very wealthy and poor people as well.